shvvkz/portscanx/README.md

 * ⚡ Fast scanning using async runtime
 * 🧠 Developer-oriented output
 * 📦 JSON export support
-* 🔍 Supports TCP and UDP scanning (UDP support in progress)
+* 🔍 TCP support (UDP is not included as it's rarely needed for developer or DevOps use cases (but we can discuss about it))

 ---